Frequently Asked Questions

 Construction should begin in March 2022 and customers can begin signing up in the 4th quarter of 2022.

-Maps of availability and buildout timelines are coming soon.
+Maps of availability and buildout timelines are can be found here.

 There are so many benefits but here are a couple of our favorites: